dezeroku/arch_ansible/README.md

 sudo ansible-playbook -i <machine>.yaml all.yml --tags <role>
 ```

-It can also be used to installed all packages (some rules can be commented if not needed, ugly solution at the moment).
+It can also be used to install all packages listed.

 ## Credits